 - Native ads are expected to drive 74% of all ad revenue in 2021, according to Business Insider.

-Native advertising examples are commonly found on websites, search pages, and social platforms.
+Examples of native advertising can be found on websites, search pages, and social platforms.
 A native social ad, for instance, takes the form of other organic social posts in a user’s social feed:

 And, a native website ad at the end of an article matches the rest of the content on the page: